wazuh/wazuh-documentation/source/upgrade-guide/compatibility_matrix/index.rst

 API and Kibana app
 ^^^^^^^^^^^^^^^^^^

-The Wazuh app for Kibana requires compatibility between two different products:
+The Wazuh app for Kibana requires compatibility between two different components:

   - With the **Wazuh API**, it requires the same ``major.minor`` version.
   - With the **Elastic Stack**, it's only compatible with the exact same version.